Why learn watercolour painting?

 "Painting with Phyllis" is a collective name for my classes.
 Lessons are conducted one-to-one or in small groups.
 This allows more attention and timely feedback to be given to individuals.
 Lessons are personalised and customised according to your learning goals, style and pace.

-tertiary institution.
+Before becoming a full-time artist, I have close to 20 years of teaching experience in business-IT related subjects in a tertiary institution.
 This puts me in a good position to teach art.
 As a learner myself, I understand the challenges beginners faced and am keen to share how I overcome them and to work with you to develop a suitable learning strategy.

 A small group setting also allows you to meet like-minded people whom you can share learning experiences and learn from one another.